Mike Simmonds

-Mike Simmonds (born May 9, 1964) is a former professional football player and current college football assistant coach.
+Mike Simmonds (born May 9, 1964) is an American college football coach and former professional player who is the offensive line coach for Indiana State, a position he has held since 2024.
+He played as a guard in the National Football League (NFL).

-He played college football at Indiana State.

-He was drafted and signed by the Tampa Bay Buccaneers in 1987 and spent three seasons there, he was activated from the practice squad for 5 games during the 1989 season.
+Simmonds played collegiately for the Indiana State Sycamores.
+He was selected in the 10th round of the 1987 NFL draft by the Tampa Bay Buccaneers in 1987.
+He spent three seasons there, he was activated from the practice squad for 5 games during the 1989 season.
 He spent one season on the San Diego Chargers practice squad.

 He began his coaching career at Hillsborough High in Tampa before moving to Jefferson High as a head coach, during his seven-year tenure (1998–2005), his team reached the Florida High School Championship game three times (1998, 2002, 2004).

 He started his college coaching career in 2005.